EberlyODL/phys010sjv11/newton_s_law_of_gravity.md

 $ F \Delta t = \Delta p = m \Delta v$

-The case of gravity is special because the force depends on the mass $$(F = mg$$) so you can cancel it on both side.
+The case of gravity is special because the force depends on the mass $$(F = mg$$) so you can cancel it on both sides!
 You get

 $ mg \Delta t = m \Delta v $
 $ g \Delta t = \Delta v $

 The conclusion is that the time it takes to fall only depends on the velocity (and the constant g).
-The only thing that matter is whether the hammer and the feather are thrown downward or simply dropped.
+The only thing that matters is whether the hammer and the feather are *thrown* downward or simply dropped.
 The mass of the object is irrelevant for the time it takes to free fall!

 [ciscode|rev=1|tool=elmsmedia|item=2734|entity_type=node|render=display_mode|display_mode=h5p]